csieber/hvbench/README.md

 Following projects are related to this project:

-  - [hvbench-api](https://git.lkn.ei.tum.de/VSDN-hvbench/hvbench-api): The Python API of hvbench
+  - [hvbench-api](https://github.com/csieber/hvbench-api): The Python API of hvbench
-  - [hvmonitor](https://git.lkn.ei.tum.de/VSDN-hvbench/hvmonitor): Monitor the resource comsumption of the network hypervisor
+  - [hvmonitor](https://github.com/csieber/hvmonitor): Monitor the resource comsumption of a network hypervisor
+  - [tutorial](https://github.com/csieber/hvbench-tutorial): Tutorial on how to set-up and operate hvbench

 ## Features